goauthentik/authentik/website/integrations/services/wiki-js/index.md

 ## What is Wiki.js

-> Wiki.js is a wiki engine running on Node.js and written in JavaScript.
-It is free software released under the Affero GNU General Public License.
-It is available as a self-hosted solution or using "single-click" install on the DigitalOcean and AWS marketplace.
+> Wiki.js is an open-source wiki software that enables teams to collaboratively create and manage documentation, knowledge bases, and wikis.
 >
 > -- https://en.wikipedia.org/wiki/Wiki.js